 Why should you build a (modular) monolith first?

-In recent years we have seen a significant increase in apps built using a microservices architecture.
-The main reason we select this approach is to have small teams working in isolation without having them trip over each other.
+In recent years, we have seen a significant increase in apps built using a microservices architecture.
+We selected this approach mainly because small teams work in isolation without having them trip over each other.
 Yet, this is an organizational problem, not a technical one.
 We can also build each service in different technology and scale independently.

 With the microservice approach, we have a few disadvantages, too.
 The system is becoming complex to maintain and diagnose issues (logging and tracing).
-And this is very important when dealing with microservices.
+This is very important when dealing with microservices.
 Yet, we also saw something called “microservice bloatware,” even on Twitter:

-But also many more examples where the microservices approach fails, if you’re not solving a problem at Netflix size, you probably don’t need microservices.
+But there are also many more examples where the microservices approach fails; if you’re not solving a problem at Netflix size, you probably don’t need microservices.